SUI-Components/sui/packages/sui-sass-loader/README.md

 ### Avoid same variable name in different sass files

-Since `fast-sass-loader` will dedupe sass file, later imported file will be ignored.
-Using same variable name in different sass fill would produce unexpected output.
+Since `@s-ui/sass-loader` will dedupe sass file, later imported file will be ignored.
+Using same variable name in different SCSS files fill would produce unexpected output.

-For example (compile `entry.scss` with fast-sass-loader):
+For example (compile `entry.scss` with @s-ui/sass-loader):

 ```sass
 // a.scss